mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 04.md

 ## The Road to Nulb
 - On the second night, [[Ravaria]] is visited by [[Glasya]] who instructs her to prove herself after failing to retrieve the [[Book of Nine Dooms]], either by handing over her soul or killing [[Dirge]]
 - Ravaria agrees to kill Dirge, sneaking up to him and placing a blade to his throat.
 Ravaria tries to kill him, but Dirge's Shield spell keeps him safe
-- [[Arran Tirran]] and [[M0-TH3R|Mother]] wake up due to their light sleeping and demand to know what is happening.
+- [[Arran]] and [[M0-TH3R|Mother]] wake up due to their light sleeping and demand to know what is happening.
 Mother throws an axe at Ravaria but misses
 - Arran wakes [[Helwyn]], who shoots across the cart and grabs Ravaria's wrist with the weapon
 - Arran tackles Ravaria out of the wagon and the party tie her up.
 Helwyn tries to intervene between Ravaria and the rest of the group, drawing anger from Arran
 - Glasya visits Ravaria again, asking once more for her soul as she hesitated when trying to kill Dirge.
 Ravaria refuses, and Glasya allows Ravaria's curse to transform her into a demon.
 Dirge hits her with a guiding bolt and kills her, her body reverting back to her usual form